Sellers cancel deals, hold out for better offers as Shenzhen house prices heat up

-HONG KONG, June 17 (Reuters) - Would-be sellers of homes in China’s southern city of Shenzhen are tearing up signed sales contracts in anticipation that prices there will continue to surge, the country’s largest property agency said, fuelling fears of overheating in the top-tier city.
+HONG KONG (Reuters) - Would-be sellers of homes in China’s southern city of Shenzhen are tearing up signed sales contracts in anticipation that prices there will continue to surge, the country’s largest property agency said, fuelling fears of overheating in the top-tier city.

 These prices are up to 40 percent higher than the first batch launched in October last year at 43,000 yuan/sqm and 47,000 yuan/sqm in November.